List of miscarriage of justice cases: New Zealand

-In the 2010's, public interest in addressing the possibility of wrongful convictions as a system issue led to the establishment of the Criminal Cases Review Commission in 2019.
+In the 2010s, public interest in addressing the possibility of wrongful convictions as a system issue led to the establishment of the Criminal Cases Review Commission in 2019.
 In the decade since 2013, it was revealed that nearly 900 New Zealanders have had their convictions overturned.
 The following cases are the only ones where the Government has paid compensation for a wrongful conviction, except for Peter Ellis who died before the Supreme Court in New Zealand overturned his convictions, and Rex Haig who died while still appealing for compensation.
 Notably, in New Zealand, there is no right to compensation for wrongful convictions or false imprisonment.